If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 Long story short; save your money and stick to creatine monohydrate.

-The only case I’d recommend experimenting with a buffered form of creatine like creatine HCL or a micronized version is if the monohydrate version upsets your stomach (albeit this is unlikely) since these other versions might help with that.
+The only case I’d recommend experimenting with a buffered form like creatine HCL or a micronized version is if the monohydrate version upsets your stomach (albeit this is unlikely) since these other versions might help with that.